|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See PNW long-term trend chart] A long-term uptrend had started on February 8, 2024 at 65.20 and reached 96.50 on April 3, 2025.
 PNW gained -31.30 points, or -48.01%, in 60 weeks.
-The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (92.83) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-PNW may retest the broken support line.
-It is considered to be a resistance line now.
+The chart has formed a Symmetric Triangle chart pattern.
+The uptrend support line (97.66) is broken.
+A broken support is considered to be a long-term bearish signal.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

-Short-term trend: [See PNW short-term trend chart] A short-term downtrend had started on April 17, 2025 at 96.13 and reached 87.22 on May 14, 2025.
-PNW lost 8.91 points, or 9.27%, in 27 days.
-The chart has formed a Symmetric Triangle chart pattern.
-The price is near the trend support (88.72) line.
+Short-term trend: [See PNW short-term trend chart] A short-term uptrend had started on September 18, 2025 at 85.32 and reached 94.45 on October 16, 2025.
+PNW gained -9.13 points, or -10.70%, in 28 days.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The price is near the trend support (87.27) line.
 The support is usually stronger when technical indicators are oversold.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend support line in a short-term trend.

 | |